-On December 20, 2012, the RIPUC approved a settlement agreement among the Division, the Department of the Navy, and the Company, which provided for an increase in electric base distribution revenue of \$21.5 million and an increase in gas base distribution revenue of \$11.3 million based on a 9.5% allowed return on equity ("ROE") and a common equity ratio of approximately 49.1%, effective February 1, 2013.
-The settlement also included reinstatement of base rate recovery of storm fund contributions and implementation of a Pension Adjustment Mechanism for pension and PBOP expenses for the electric business identical to the mechanism in place for the gas business.
+On April 11, 2013, the RIPUC issued an order approving the agreement among the Division, the Department of the Navy, and the Company, which provided for an increase in electric base distribution revenue of \$21.5 million and an increase in gas base distribution revenue of \$11.3 million based on a 9.5% allowed return on equity ("ROE") and a common equity ratio of approximately 49.1%, effect retroactively on February 1, 2013.
+The order also included reinstatement of base rate recovery of storm fund contributions and implementation of a Pension Adjustment Mechanism for pension and PBOP expenses for the electric business identical to the mechanism in place for the gas business.